creditimpact/grant-platform/ai-agent/README.md

 The service includes helper functions for semantic inference and session tracking so a future LLM can generate summaries, request additional documents or even create dashboard tickets automatically.

+## Date normalisation

+Date fields accept `dd/MM/YYYY`, `MM/DD/YYYY` and ISO `YYYY-MM-DD` formats.
+All dates are normalised to ISO format and each change is logged in the `reasoning_steps` of responses.

+## User data precedence

+When merging inferred data with user provided payloads the agent never overwrites explicit user values.
+Missing fields are filled from inference or defaults and each decision is captured in the reasoning steps.